Laylanabil66/equasis-cli/README.md

 [![GitHub Stars](https://img.shields.io/github/stars/rhinonix/equasis-cli?style=social)](https://github.com/rhinonix/equasis-cli/stargazers)
 [![GitHub Issues](https://img.shields.io/github/issues/rhinonix/equasis-cli)](https://github.com/rhinonix/equasis-cli/issues)

-A comprehensive command-line interface for accessing Equasis maritime intelligence.
-This professional-grade tool provides complete vessel profiles with management details, inspection history, and ownership tracking through a clean, scriptable CLI.
+A command-line tool for accessing Equasis maritime intelligence.
+Created to solve a real problem: investigating large numbers of vessels and management companies is cumbersome through the web interface.
+This tool provides a scriptable way to query vessel data, export in multiple formats, and analyze fleets efficiently.

 > **Major Update**: Now provides comprehensive vessel intelligence with 50+ data points including management companies, PSC inspections, historical names/flags, and classification details - all collected automatically from multiple Equasis tabs.

 > [!IMPORTANT]
-> This tool interfaces with Equasis through web scraping.
-The HTML parsing may need updates if Equasis changes their website structure.
-Users should monitor for any changes and update the parsing logic accordingly.
+> The HTML parsing may need updates if Equasis changes their website structure.
+If you encounter parsing errors or missing data, please [submit an issue](https://github.com/rhinonix/equasis-cli/issues) with details about the error.
+Developers are welcome to submit pull requests with fixes.

 ## Table of Contents